-BACKGROUND AND METHODOLOGY: The diaphragm, once the most commonly used female contraceptive method, is being re-evaluated for prevention against some sexually transmitted infections (STIs), including HIV.
+Background and methodology: The diaphragm, once the most commonly used female contraceptive method, is being re-evaluated for prevention against some sexually transmitted infections (STIs), including HIV.
 However, provider views about this prescription-based method are poorly understood.
 Using expert panels, this study aimed to identify facilitative strategies to increase diaphragm use.
 The nominal group technique (NGT) was employed using a novel web-based interface to systematically elicit and prioritise responses to a specific question about what can be done to encourage providers to recommend diaphragm use.
-Two NGT sessions were convened with 15 geographically dispersed panelists who had extensive knowledge and experience with the diaphragm.
+Two NGT sessions were convened with 15 geographically dispersed panellists who had extensive knowledge and experience with the diaphragm.
 Participants were identified using purposeful and snowball sampling.
-RESULTS: Panel 1 identified 22 strategies for encouraging providers to recommend diaphragm use, with seven perceived as relatively more important (67% of the total available votes).
+Results: Panel 1 identified 22 strategies for encouraging providers to recommend diaphragm use, with seven perceived as relatively more important (67% of the total available votes).
 Panel 2 identified 31 strategies, nine of which accounted for 77% of the votes.
 Both sessions highlighted that to make the diaphragm a more plausible option, educational materials and tools are needed to better inform providers and patients about the method and its specific advantages.
-CONCLUSIONS: The enhanced, Internet-based NGT offers the family planning and reproductive health care field a powerful and inexpensive tool for systematically collecting and analysing expert opinion.
+Conclusions: The enhanced, Internet-based NGT offers the family planning and reproductive health care field a powerful and inexpensive tool for systematically collecting and analysing expert opinion.
 Results are being used to develop a questionnaire to further examine strategies that may help promote diaphragm use and to refine ideas for intervention design.
-This will facilitate method reintroduction, if the diaphragm is proven effective against STIs/HIV, especially when used with a microbicide.
+This will facilitate method re-introduction, if the diaphragm is proven effective against STIs/HIV, especially when used with a microbicide. © FSRH.